yourpaljake/TestDatapack/README.md

 # TestDatapack
 Test Datapack made for fun.
 Here's a list of the custom commands added to the game.
-All commands will take the following formate:
+All commands will take the following format:
 A | B | C
 D | E | F  --> R
 G | H | I